batleforc/DockerDevCli/README.md

 ## `dockerdevcli Container`

-Describe the command here
+Allow the user to interact with the container

 ```
 USAGE
   $ dockerdevcli Container

 OPTIONS
-  -n, --name=name  name to print
+  -n, --name=name  Name of the container

 DESCRIPTION
   ...